ryan-hill/course-in-a-box/modules/vector data/_posts/2003-01-01-spatial-objects-2.md

 ---

 #### Example 1: How many HUC 8s inersect Malheur county?
-Are contained completely within?
+How big are these areas?

-First, let's plot Malheur county with the HUCs to get some context.
+First, let's select out Malheur county as it's own object and plot it with the other counties and HUCs to get some context.

 ```r
 counties <- readOGR(dsn = './data', layer = 'counties', verbose = F)